Look for us on Facebook!

 Wednesday: Youth Rock and Creative Arts Night

-Extras: Sports, Meet the Needs to Succeed, Arts & Crafts, Games Room, Music Studio, Off Site Activities, and Information & Education
+Extras: Sports, Meet the Needs to Succeed, Arts & Crafts, Games Room, Music Studio, & Off Site Activities.

 Cornerstone Cooking is a group of youth aged 12-18 who want to enhance their cooking skills and knowledge while celebrating cultural diversity and build sustainability within their communities.
 The youth will learn the basics to cooking as well as safe food handling practices, nutritional information, menu-planning and the benefits of healthy eating.
 Together, the youth will build positive relationships with each other, enhance their food literacy and learn the values of cooking collectively.